DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxFileUploader/1 Configuration/dialogTrigger.md

 ---

-You can use a string, jQuery object or DOM element to specify the **dialogTrigger** option:
+You can use a selector string, jQuery object or DOM element to specify the **dialogTrigger** option:

 - String